-Kāinga Ora will ensure there are at least two suitable alternative homes available to the customer for 10 days post possession.
-See also Guidance on use of s53B for Transferring Tenants (in development). s55 Sets out grounds for application to the Tribunal to make an order for termination of tenancy for non-payment of rent, damage or assault.
-Kāinga Ora will not use this provision to terminate a tenancy except in extreme circumstances and only with the consideration of the Review Group and CE approval.
-Kāinga Ora will not use this provision to issue notices about disruptive behaviour.
-We will never use a letter to state or imply that a tenant's tenancy is at risk, when we are still working with them. s55A Section 55A notices are intended to allow landlords to respond to serious and repeated 'anti-social behaviour' as defined by the Residential Tenancies Act.
+s55

+Sets out grounds for application to the Tribunal to make an order for termination of tenancy for non-payment of rent, damage or assault.

+Severe and Deliberate Physical Assault or Threat of Harm

+Kāinga Ora will use this provision to terminate a tenancy in extreme circumstances and only with the consideration of the Review Group and DCE approval.

+Any enforcement of the possession order will need DCE and CE Approval.

+Kāinga Ora will ensure there are at least two suitable alternative homes available to the customer for 10 days post enforcement of the possession order.
+See also Required Relocation Process.

+s55A

+Section 55A notices are intended to allow landlords to respond to serious and repeated 'anti-social behaviour' as defined by the Residential Tenancies Act.

 A written notice must set out the behaviour, who, date, how many times, and tenant's right to challenge the notice.

-A landlord may choose to apply to the Tribunal to end a tenancy after issuing 3 notices within a 90-day period but does not have to.
-Kāinga Ora will not use this provision to terminate a tenancy.
-Kāinga Ora will not use this provision to issue notices about disruptive behaviour.
-We will never use a letter to state or imply that a tenant's tenancy is at risk, when we are still working with them. s56 Sets out grounds for application to the Tribunal to make an order for termination of tenancy for non-payment of rent and other breaches.
-Kāinga Ora will not use this provision to terminate a tenancy.
+A landlord may choose to apply to the Tribunal to end a tenancy after ssuing 3 notices within a 30-day period but does not have to.

+Responsive Relocation

+Kāinga Ora will use this provision to issue written notices where there is severe and persistent disruptive behaviour.

+The details are set out in Guidance but would involve a graduated series of notices, accompanied by face-to-face meetings where possible, and approved by the Place-Based DCE or Regional Director.

+The Final Notice, when 3 Notices have been issued within 90 days, would confirm that Kāinga Ora is now applying to the Tribunal to end the tenancy, and would need to be discussed and endorsed by the Review Group with final approval from the DCE.

+Any enforcement of the possession order will need DCE and CE Approval.

+Kāinga Ora will ensure there are at least two suitable alternative homes available to the customer for 10 days post enforcement of the possession order. s56

+Sets out grounds for application to the Tribunal to make an order for termination of tenancy for non-payment of rent and other breaches.
-This is the general pro ovisio n to

-terminate tenancy for any
+This is the general provision to terminate tenancy for any breach.

-breach.